Wambui-Kibathi/FitForge-App/client-side/README.md

 - **Exercise Videos**: Integration with exercise demonstration videos
 - **Mobile App**: React Native version for iOS/Android
 - **Advanced Analytics**: Detailed workout and progress analytics

+## Authors

+- **Wambui Kibathi** - Full-stack development, UI/UX design, deployment, API implementation
+- **Sheiza Jagemi** - Backend development, database design

+## Contributing

+We welcome contributions to FitForge!
+Here's how you can help:

+1. **Fork the repository**
+2. **Create a feature branch**: `git checkout -b feature/amazing-feature`
+3. **Commit your changes**: `git commit -m 'Add amazing feature'`
+4. **Push to the branch**: `git push origin feature/amazing-feature`
+5. **Open a Pull Request**

+### Contribution Guidelines
+- Follow the existing code style and conventions
+- Write clear, descriptive commit messages
+- Add tests for new features
+- Update documentation as needed
+- Ensure all tests pass before submitting

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.